tomoleary/tomoleary.github.io/_pages/research.md

 ## Numerical Methods

-Much of my PhD research was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have significant properties amenable to high-order and adaptive simulations.
+Much of my PhD research was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have been used extensively for high-order and adaptive simulations.
-The following descriptions involve <em>new</em> methods which I developed during my studies.
+The following descriptions involve <em>new</em> methods and contributions to DPG development from my research.

 ### DLS Methods